 For the easiest transition from an old to a new mattress, with the least amount of work for you, these mattress companies offer mattress removal services for an additional cost.
 The advantage is the timing.
 You’ll get the old mattress removed and the new mattress put on the bed frame for you, usually in one visit.

-Haven – delivery, set-up your new mattress, and take your old mattress (adds 1-2 weeks for delivery) for $149.
-Add $29 for removal of 2nd piece (mattress & boxspring).
+Haven link not working – delivery, set up your new mattress, and take your old mattress (adds 1-2 weeks for delivery) for $149.
+Add $29 to remove the 2nd piece (mattress & boxspring).

-Idle Mattress – This service is an additional $149.
+Idle Mattress link not working – This service is an additional $149.

-Casper – in-home delivery and setup for $149 and includes removal of your current mattress/boxspring should you need it.
+Casper – in-home delivery and setup for $149 and include removal of your current mattress/boxspring should you need it.

-Nectar – for $149, your new bed is delivered, set up and you have the option to have your existing bed removed.
+Nectar – for $149, your new bed is delivered and set up, and you have the option to have your existing bed removed.